Cheeger-Gromov compactness for manifolds with boundary: Proof of the main result (Theorem A)

-\subsection{Proof of Theorem A}
+\subsubsection{Proof of Theorem A}

-Now let us prove Theorem A. Assume that we are given a sequence of pointed manifold with boundary $(M_i,g_i, x^0_i)$ of $( c,k)$-bounded geometry.
-Then we can extend every $(M_i,g_i, x^0_i)$ to a pointed boundaryless manifold $(X_i,\overline{g}_i, x^0_i, f_i)$ as in Theorem \ref{MetricExtension}.
-Then Theorem \ref{Bamler-thm} implies that there is a convergent subsequence for both manifolds and height functions, also denoted by $(X_i,\overline{g}_i, x^0_i, f_i)$.
+Now let us prove Theorem A. Assume that we are given a sequence of pointed manifold with boundary $(M_i,g_i, x^0_i)$ of $( c,k+2)$-bounded geometry.
+Then we can extend every $(M_i,g_i, x^0_i)$ to a pointed boundaryless manifold $(X_i,\overline{g}_i, x^0_i, f_i)$ as in Theorem \ref{MetricExtension}, yielding a sequence of $(c_2, k+2)$-bounded geometry, for some $c_2>0$.
+Then Theorem \ref{thm:convergence} implies that there is a $C^{k+1}$-convergent subsequence for both manifolds and height functions, also denoted by $(X_i,\overline{g}_i, x^0_i, f_i)$.
 Finally, Proposition \ref{cutting} implies that, in the $C^k$ sense,

-\V which proves Theorem A. The last assertion follows from the existence of a zero locus of the height function, which in turn follows from the fact that the base point is mapped to a positive value and that on the other hand there are also negative values in the image of the limiting function due to the definition of convergence.
+\V The last assertion follows from the existence of a zero locus of the height function, which in turn follows from the fact that the base point is mapped to a positive value and that there are also negative values in the image of the limiting function due to the definition of convergence.